Caroline Waters

-Caroline Waters OBE is deputy chair of the UK's Equality and Human Rights Commission (appointed in January 2013).
+Caroline Waters OBE is a British member of the advisory board of the Centre for Care, which receives funding from the Economic and Social Research Council (ESRC).
+She was deputy chair of the UK's Equality and Human Rights Commission from January 2013 to December 2022.
 She is also Vice President of Carers UK, and was Director of People and Policy at BT.
-She is on the Sustainable Care Advisory Board which advises the Economic and Social Research Council's Sustainable Care Large Grant programme.
+She was on the Sustainable Care advisory board which advised the ESRC's Sustainable Care Large Grant programme, until the programme's end in 2021.

 In 2010 she was awarded an OBE for her work on progressive human resources practice, diversity and equal opportunities.